commerceblock/mercury/doc/merc_blind.md

 7. Owner 1 then pays a specified value of bitcoin to an address derived from the shared public key (`P`) generating the statecoin UTXO (`Tx0`).
 8. Owner 1 then creates a *backup transaction* (`Tx1`) that pays the `P` output of `Tx0` to an address derived from `O1`, and sets the `nLocktime` to the initial future block height `h0` (where `h0 = cheight + hinit`, `cheight` is the current Bitcoin block height and `hinit` is the specified initial locktime).
 9. SE receives `Tx1` and `C1` from Owner 1 and verifies the `nLocktime` field.
 Owner 1 and the SE then sign `Tx1` with shared key (`P`) via 2P ECDSA (see below), which Owner 1 then saves.
-11. The SE then adds the public key `C1` to leaf of the sparse merkle tree (SMT) at position TxID of `Tx0`.
+11. The SE then adds the public key `C1` to the leaf of the sparse merkle tree (SMT) at position TxID of `Tx0`.
 The root of the SMT is then attested to Bitcoin via the Mainstay protocol in slot `slot_id`.

 ### Transfer